marcglasberg/asyncredux.com/react/tutorial/sync-actions.md

 new todo item already exists in the list.
 When it does, we throw a `UserException` with an error message.

-Throwing an `UserException` from inside actions is ok.
+Throwing a `UserException` from inside actions is ok.
 The app will not crash!
 Async Redux will catch the exception and handle it properly:

 * The action will abort.
 The reducer will not return a new state, and the store state will not